To make something else for the month of November we had a whole family homework.

 I've always been crazy about old roads.
 I like to look at a landscape and imagine past travellers; who they were, where they were going, what they were trading.
 Turkey has so many thousands of years of history, practically every mountain has a well-used pass, practically every river a ford or a bridge.
 And in the forests or along the valley sides, there are still traces of the roads that linked them.

 Education: English High Schools (to 1965).
 Technical computer training, then Open University Accounting and Marketing Diplomas (to 1988).
 Istanbul University International Management Diploma (to 1992).
+Employment: Computer programmer, British Aerospace (to 1967);

 Production and computer management, Unwins Printing Group (to 1974);